What Is Criminology?

 Schools of Thought

 The end goal of criminology, of course, is to determine the root causes of criminal behavior and to develop effective and humane means for preventing it.
-It has lead to several schools of thought within the discipline, each of which looks at different factors involved in deviant behavior and each coming to different conclusions about how best to approach the issues.
+These goals have produced several schools of thought within the discipline, each of which looks at different factors involved in deviant behavior and comes to different conclusions about how best to approach the issues.

 - Individuals have free will to make choices and to act on their own accord